robertoschwald/relay-gorm-connector/README.md

 ```

 Relay can now query `query { personByName(name: "Ralph") { id, name, dateCreatedMs } }` to get information about when Ralph
 was added to the database.
+The proxy field is useful for transforming data into something more serializable or calculating
+a value that only the frontend application would care about.

 ### Connections
 Connections are defined as static closure as well, this time with the `@RelayConnection` annotation.
 At a minimum, `edgeType`